The Veterans' Review Board will re-open its registries on 1 March 2022.

 How to join a video conference

-At the VRB we’re using the video platform Microsoft Teams for hearings.
+At the VRB we're using the video platform Microsoft Teams for hearings.
 You may be familiar with other platforms such as Zoom.
 Microsoft Teams works in the same way.

-You can read our tip sheet for joining a GOVTeams video conference here.
+You can read our tip sheet for joining a Microsoft Teams video conference here.

 What else do I need to know about an online hearing?

-A phone or online videoconference hearing is no different to a hearing in person, so ensure you are in a quiet location and have any relevant paperwork at hand.
+A phone or online videoconference hearing is no different from a hearing in-person, so please ensure you are in a quiet location and have ready access to any relevant paper or electronic documents.

 You can find more tips for online videoconferencing hearings here.

 Email or upload all documents before your hearing